Younes and Soraya Nazarian Library: Technological development

-Technological developments influenced the means of storing information, the Library catalog and databases on the one hand, and retrieval of information, on the other.
-The many transformations in the professional work of librarians and information specialists and in the use of the Library and its resources included remote access to the Library catalog and bibliographic databases, electronic periodicals and books, and remote reference services (by means of telephone, email and WhatsApp).
+Technological developments influenced the means of storing information, the library catalog and databases on the one hand, and retrieval of information, on the other.
+The many transformations in the professional work of librarians and information specialists and in the use of the library and its resources included remote access to the library catalog and bibliographic databases, electronic periodicals and books, and remote reference services (by means of telephone, email and WhatsApp).

-The influence of technological advancement is evident throughout the Library.
+The influence of technological advancement is evident throughout the library.
 The traditional card catalog was replaced in the 1980s by a computerized catalog, which itself evolved over years and became accessible via the Internet.
 Access to many databases was transformed from a local CD network to online formats.
 Most periodicals were converted to digital format, accessible from anywhere at any time.
-Collections of slides, photographs and products of University research were scanned and merged into the Digital Media Center.
-Over time, electronic books constitute an ever-larger proportion of the Library's collection.
+Collections of slides, photographs and products of university research were scanned and merged into the Digital Media Center.
+Over time, electronic books constitute an ever-larger proportion of the library's collection.

-A unique project of the Library is the Index to Hebrew Periodicals, a multi-disciplinary tool that provides users access to academic articles as well as business and popular ones.
+A unique project of the library is the Index to Hebrew Periodicals, a multi-disciplinary tool that provides users access to academic articles as well as business and popular ones.
 The Index contains citations to hundreds of thousands of articles from selected periodicals, collections and daily newspapers in many fields: Judaica, literature, education, history, archeology, the arts, architecture, medicine, law, agriculture, nature, science, technology, society and the nation.
-Since its inception in 1977, the indexing project was transformed over the years from a printed format to a computerized one, and was eventually incorporated into the Library services available via the Internet.
+Since its inception in 1977, the indexing project was transformed over the years from a printed format to a computerized one, and was eventually incorporated into the library services available via the Internet.

-Since 2009 the Library's online services were unified under the OneSearch portal – based on the Primo system – which provides a single entry point to all the Library's resources.
-The Library was the first in Israel to adopt Primo and to develop and integrate the Hebrew interface (including graphic design and text display), based on usability testing.
+Since 2009 the library's online services were unified under the OneSearch portal – based on the Primo system – which provides a single entry point to all the library's resources.
+The library was the first in Israel to adopt Primo and to develop and integrate the Hebrew interface (including graphic design and text display), based on usability testing.

-Library Assessment Activities
+Library assessment activities

-Since 2007, the Library has regularly carried out Library assessment activities aimed at determining the quality of its services based on user feedback via satisfaction surveys, Wayfinding, Usability and Focus Groups.
-These surveys examined: the physical environment, services, user needs, the collection, and user interfaces both within the Library and via remote access.
+Since 2007, the library has regularly carried out library assessment activities aimed at determining the quality of its services based on user feedback via satisfaction surveys, wayfinding, usability and focus groups.
+These surveys examined: the physical environment, services, user needs, the collection, and user interfaces both within the library and via remote access.

-Once every three years the Library conducts a LibQUAL user satisfaction survey.
+Once every three years the library conducts a LibQUAL user satisfaction survey.
 LibQUAL, established and managed by the Association of Research Libraries (ARL) in the United States, is an international survey that has been carried out in more than 1000 academic libraries worldwide.
 The University of Haifa Library is the first Israeli library to participate, and assisted in developing the Hebrew version of the survey.

-The Library maintains a dedicated website that publicizes all the assessment activities, the results of surveys, and actions taken by the Library in light of the results.
+The library maintains a dedicated website that publicizes all the assessment activities, the results of surveys, and actions taken by the library in light of the results.